-What’s the capture location/zip code (if a Local Yeast) where your culture was wrangled?
+What’s the capture date & location/zip code (if a Local Yeast) where your culture was wrangled?
 Adding new strains to our Local Yeast Project is our top priority.

 Describe the capture method and source. (e.g. Honey, specific fruit, barrel swab, open air wild yeast starter in your backyard, etc).
 Have you isolated a pure strain or is your culture a blend?